-On many occasions are the duly appointed agent of our Clients.
-When instructed we put the resorts on notice that our Client will not tolerate any direct contact from resorts or their collection agents.
-All correspondence and communications (howsoever made) must be made via TESS Ltd.
+On many occasions we are the duly appointed agent of our clients.
+When instructed we put the resorts on notice that our client will not tolerate any direct contact from resorts or their collection agents.
+All correspondence and communications (howsoever made) must be made via TESS Law.

-Any Court Proceedings to recover disputed maintenance fees will have to be instituted in the UK.
-As our clients are generally UK citizen enjoy protection from Section 40 of the Administration of Justice Act 1970 (“the Act”) which makes it a criminal offence for a resort to harass our Clients.
-In particular, by virtue of Section 40(1)(a) of the Act resorts are prohibited from making demands, or seeking to pursue recovery of disputed debts using methods which are calculated to subject our Clients to “…. alarm, distress or humiliation.”
+Any court proceedings to recover disputed maintenance fees will have to be instituted in the UK.
+As our clients are generally UK citizens and enjoy protection from Section 40 of the Administration of Justice Act 1970 (“the Act”) which makes it a criminal offence for a resort to harass our clients.
+In particular, by virtue of Section 40(1)(a) of the Act resorts are prohibited from making demands, or seeking to pursue recovery of disputed debts using methods which are calculated to subject our clients to “…. alarm, distress or humiliation.”

 When we have been consulted and instructed to deal with a dispute we ensure that our clients are not subjected to alarm and distress that would naturally arise if they were to deal with this matter alone.